sixLUKEY/Typescript_design_patterns/src/creational-patterns/abstract-factory/overview.md

 ## Terminology

-Client: The client application that calls the Abstract Factory.
+**Client**: The client application that calls the Abstract Factory.
 It's the same process as the Concrete Creator in the Factory design pattern.

-Abstract Factory: A common interface over all the sub factories.
+**Abstract Factory**: A common interface over all the sub factories.

-Concrete Factory: The sub factory of the Abstract Factory and contains method(s) to allow creating the Concrete Product.
+**Concrete Factory**: The sub factory of the Abstract Factory and contains method(s) to allow creating the Concrete Product.

-Abstract Product: The interface and/or abstraction for the product that the sub factory returns.
+**Abstract Product**: The interface and/or abstraction for the product that the sub factory returns.

-Concrete Product: The object that is finally returned.
+**Concrete Product**: The object that is finally returned.